ikunetwork/WhitePaper/README.md

 - **IKU:** ~55 million/<5 years = ~ $11 million per year spend.

-By design, the IKU model is ~17x less expensive with significantly greater probability of scientific success.
-Upon blockchains gaining more adoption, we anticipate further productivity efficienciess.
+By design, the IKU model is much less expensive with significantly greater probability of scientific success.
+Upon blockchains gaining more adoption along with IKU achieving scale, we anticipate further productivity efficienciess.

 ### Token and License